glpi-project/doc-agent/source/man/glpi-netdiscovery.rst

    scan.

 **--community** *STRING*
    Use given string as SNMP community (assume SNMPv1).
+This option can be used multiple times to try different communities.

+**--v1**
+   Use SNMP v1.
+This is the default, but you can use the option to try SNMP v1 & SNMP v2c.

+**--v2c**
+   Use SNMP v2c.
+Can be used in combination with --v1 to try the 2 versions.

 **--credentials** *STRING*
    Use given string as SNMP credentials specification.
 This